For a split second, a perverse thought struck her … what would happen if she told Mr. Conway the truth?

 ROOMS FOR RENT – HOME BY THE SEA

-ATMOSPHERIC OLD HOUSE OF HISTORIC VALUE, MONTARA BY SAN MATEO, BED AND SHOWER, $400/ MONTH, HEAT AND WATER GUARANTEED.
+ATMOSPHERIC OLD HOUSE OF HISTORIC VALUE, MONTARA BY SAN MATEO, BED, AND SHOWER, $400/ MONTH, HEAT AND WATER GUARANTEED.
 EXHIBITION ON FIRST FLOOR WILL OPEN FOR VISITORS SOON, RENT NEGOTIABLE IN RETURN FOR PRACTICAL WORK.

-Nevertheless, for Mr. Conway the story about her brother had been the true icebreaker; the part about his heroic service in Afghanistan, anyway—most of it guesswork from mother’s infrequent contact across the Atlantic.
+Nevertheless, for Mr. Conway the story about her brother had been the true icebreaker; the part about his heroic service, anyway—most of it guesswork from mother’s infrequent contact across the Atlantic.
 Whatever her outstanding moral debt to Tim for inventing all kinds of shit about their relation, it had served a very important purpose that almost made her dizzy with relief.
 Mr. Conway had wanted to see her right away, and she had only been a few days in the Bay Area.

 When he actually saw her, though, he seemed suddenly to get second thoughts.
 She had done her best to shine up herself and she had even secured a direct phone number to Mrs. Nicolo, whom he could call for ‘a little backup’, although they had only known each other on the trip in the Nicolo family truck from Sacramento to San Francisco.
 Mr. Conway, however, was no Mother Theresa, looking for ‘lost women’ to take under his wing, and The Fremont Home was no pet social project, like Nicolo’s Restaurant.
 She had been afraid he would actually make the call and say something bad about her to Mrs. Nicolo.
 She’d rather lose the room than that job opportunity.
 She still couldn’t believe Mrs. Nicolo had asked her.
-It was as unreal as a second rate Hollywood-movie.
+It was as unreal as a second-rate Hollywood movie.

 Here and now, she pushed the memory of Tim away as she tried to rub some heat into her skin.
 She could still not feel any real heat.
 Although the weather here would never be as harsh as in Cleveland—or even back on the Hebrides of her childhood—winter had indeed come to California.
-The mornings in particular were as cold as the white chill she sometimes felt inside, after waking up on yet another strange bed.
+The mornings, in particular, were as cold as the white chill she sometimes felt inside, after waking up on yet another strange bed.
 When she arrived in Frisco she had felt acutely aware of a need to find shelter, somewhere to stay for a long time, somewhere out of reach.
 She hoped the radiator in the main room worked properly, and she berated herself that she hadn’t checked before paying the first 6 months.
 What kind of ‘shelter’ did she expect to find by the bloody sea, anyway?
 She had gotten a room on the side of the Home, which faced the ocean and the wind and…

-However, there were far bigger messes: She needed to think of something that would somehow negate the crap she had done to herself.
+However, there were far bigger messes.
+She needed to think of something that would somehow negate the crap she had done to herself.
 She needed to do something new that would make the past unimportant, or less important.
 She gritted her teeth and rubbed her arms and thighs and her face more fervently with the ever-smaller piece of soap.
-It was one thing still to have the kind of control that allowed her not to give in to a whim and blurt out something insanely stupid about her past missteps in front of a card-carrying patriot like Arthur Conway.
+It was one thing still to have the kind of control that allowed her not to give in to a whim and blurt out something insanely stupid about her past missteps in front of a card-carrying patriot like Tom Conway.
 Another thing was being able to get all the threads untangled in her mind—and find out what she was actually going to do.